Market Street: North Side

 38*- 40* Market Street

 The Crown is a 15th century building that was originally jettied.
-It was recorded as an Inn by 1703 when the justices of the quarter sessions lunched here.
+In 1703 it was an inn where the justices of the quarter sessions had their lunches there.
 Number 38 was owned as a separate unit in the late 19th century when it was modified and re-fronted. it was bought in 1932 by Tommy Gladwin who, with his Florence (usually called Florrie), operated a general store here for more than 50 years.
 Gladwin's family operated a Market Street confectionery specializing in home-made ice cream during the early years of the century.
-Tommy served in the British Armny between 1916 and 1918, and then rejoined the family business before setting up shop as a greengrowcer and grocer on his own.
+Tommy served in the British Army between 1916 and 1918 and then rejoined the family business before setting up shop as a greengrocer and grocer on his own.
 He worked a 12-hour day, six days a week (from 6:00 a.m. to 6:30 p.m.) and from 10:00 a.m. to 1:00 p.m. on Sunday.
 He bought a tricycle to use for deliveries in 1922 and used it for 38 years.
 In 1960 he replaced it with a green Gundle Box Carrier tricycle built across the street by John Collins - a tricycle that was well-known by everybody in town.
 It is now part of the cycle collection in the Museum of Harlow.